 Remove six screws securing the battery.

-Disconnect the battery cable from the motherboard.
+Disconnect the battery cable.

 Lift up and remove the battery.